decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 You can obtain a user's public Ethereum key by using `getUserPublicKey()`.
 You can then use this information to send payments to the user, or as a way to recognize users.

-The example below imports the `Identity` library and runs `getUserPublicKey()` to get the public key of the user's Metamask account and log it to console.
-The user must be logged into their Metamask account on their browser for this to work.

 ```ts
 import { getUserPublicKey } from '@decentraland/Identity'